kitofr/kitofr.github.io/_drafts/practice_make_perfekt.md

  do some kind of practice to keep their game sharp.
 As a matter of fact.
 Practice is **most** of what they do.

+#### Me as an example
 When I grew up I used to play the guitar.
 After a couple of years fiddling, I became quite good.
-I ended up going to school at [Södra Latins Gymnasium](http://sodralatinsgymnasium.stockholm.se/) in Stockholm.
+I ended up going to school at [Södra Latins Gymnasium](http://sodralatinsgymnasium.stockholm.se/) in Stockholm, playing the classical guitar.
 During my years there I practiced about 3-8 hours per day.
 Every day.
 All week.
 For 3 years.

-In comparison to that, I think I did around 20 concerts, which would roughly total a hefty 60-120 min of *game play*.
-1 to 2 hours!
+In comparison to that, I think I did around 20 concerts.
+I played in various ensembles, a guitar quartet, and solo.
+Most pieces range between 3-5 minutes of play.
+Which would roughly total a hefty 60-120 min of *game play*.
+1 to 2 hours in 3 years!

-I think some mathematics is suitable here.
+I think some mathematics would be suitable here.

 Say I was a lazy student.
-Practicing only the bare minimum and hitting around 1 hour day.
+Practicing only the bare minimum and hitting around 2 hour day.
-That would give 7 hours per week.
-50 weeks per year (hey you need some breaks as well right?) would give 350 hours per year.
-For 3 years, 1050 hours.
+That would give 14 hours per week.
+50 weeks per year (hey you need some breaks as well right?) would give 700 hours per year.
+For 3 years, 2100 hours.

 Oh, so that ratio is quite interesting.
-Even for a lazy student. **1-2 hours of game per 1050 hours of practice!**
+Even for a lazy student. **1-2 hours of game per 2100 hours of practice!**

+Now I know per fact that most professional musicians practice around 4-8 hours per day.
+Most of them have done so since they were 4-6 years old.
+I also know that a lot of the professional athletes, artists out there are in the same ball park.
+Most of them, specially athletes, don't *races* more than a couple of times per year, and at a fraction of the practice time.

+## The dysfunction of the everyday company
+*"It doesn't make sense to hire smart people and then tell them what to do; we hire smart people so they can tell us what to do. - Steve Jobs"*

+I think there's something hidden between the lines in that quote.
+I believe Steve expect smart people to practice.
+I believe that is as given as gravity.
+Without practice skills degenerate.
+You don't advance and motivation falters.

 ## Practice, skill and motivation

 ## Individual expertise

 ## Team practice

+### Addition notes
+I notice that once again I will have to come back to this inquiry to exploit it even further.
+Especially some parts that are left out.
+Degradation of learned skills without further practice, organizational wide practice and motivation.